MananCoder29/MananCoder29/README.md

 - Master's in Information Technology with focus on AI at University of Stuttgart
 - Intern in Cloud Engineering & Data Science at scitis.io GmbH
-- Working on Neura's Robotics Challenge and developing an AI Pharmacist
 - Working on my startup 'HearUs' - an innovative sign language translation application bridging communication gaps between hearing-impaired and hearing communities in education

 ## 💼 Experience

-- **scitis.io GmbH** - Cloud Engineering, Data Science & AI/ML
+- **Scitis.io GmbH** - Cloud Engineering, Data Science & AI/ML
+- **Neura Robotics Challenge** - Led a team of 6 to develop an AI Pharmacist aimed at revolutionizing the pharmaceutical industry in Germany.
 - **Collaborative Artificial Intelligence (cai) Department** - Student Research Assistant
 - **PricewaterhouseCoopers (PwC)** - Associate Software Engineer